 If you’re getting a wet or dry grinding machine, you can normally get by with a single stone.
 Just be sure that it’s more on the finer side of the coarseness spectrum.
 Something along the lines of a 200-grit stone or higher will suit you and your woodworking tools just fine.

 When looking at different Waterstones and oil stones, be sure that you get one large enough that you can comfortably rub the end of your edge tool.
 It needs to be large enough for the entire end of the tool to rub against to ensure maximum, consistent surface contact.
 We recommend getting a Waterstone or oil stone that is at least 8 inches long and 2 inches wide.

 As for the grinding wheels of dry/wet grinders, it’s equally as important that you find a wheel that provides enough surface area to grind the entire end of your wood tool consistently.

 Type of Stone

-The two most commonly found stones used to make oil stones are India oil stones and Arkansas oil stone.
+The two most commonly found stones used to make oil stones are Indian oil stones and Arkansas oil stones.
 Arkansas Oil Stones are then further divided into two different types: black and translucent.
-Translucent Arkansas Oil Stones are the more expensive variety of Arkansas oil stone, and there are tales that this type will produce a cleaner, more honed edge on your chisel or plane iron blade.
+Translucent Arkansas Oil Stones are the more expensive variety of Arkansas oilstones, and there are tales that this type will produce a cleaner, more honed edge on your chisel or plane iron blade.

 However, some experts have suggested that the benefits of an expensive translucent stone do not outweigh the heavy investment and thus recommend getting a black Arkansas stone instead.
-In fact, the only reason translucent stones are considerably more expensive is that they’re more difficult to find in large chunks, not necessarily because they’re better.
+The only reason translucent stones are considerably more expensive is that they’re more difficult to find in large chunks, not necessarily because they’re better.